jeffet/commpaper/Queries.md

 Before we start querying, there's a few quick things we need to do.

-1. Open the terminal in the VM by pressing the _Terminal Emulator_ icon at the bottom or left of your screen.
+1. Open the terminal in the VM by pressing the _Terminal Emulator_ icon at the bottom or left of your screen (or you can open a terminal from vs code).

 ![terminal](./images/terminal.png)